SHRUTHII2006/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT

-Thus the Python program was written and executed successfully.
+Thus the Python program to print the string in multiple lines using triple quotes was written and ececuted successfully.